Authored by the expert who managed and guided the team behind the France Property Pack

 Which neighborhoods have the fastest rising property prices in Biarritz as of 2026?

-As of early 2026, the neighborhoods showing the strongest price momentum in Biarritz are Parme-La Negresse, La Rochefoucauld-Aguilera, and Saint-Martin-Cite des Fleurs, all of which benefit from being more affordable entry points compared to the seafront.
+As of early 2026, the neighborhoods showing the strongest upward price momentum in Biarritz are Parme and La Negresse, Saint-Martin and Cite des Fleurs, and La Rochefoucauld and Aguilera, all of which offer a more affordable entry point than the seafront.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Biarritz.